mlswg/mls-protocol/draft-ietf-mls-protocol.md

                  V                               V
 psk_[n-1] --> Extract --> ExpandWithLabel --> Extract = psk_secret_[n]
 ~~~
+{: title="Computatation of a PSK secret from a set of PSKs" }

 In particular, if there are no PreSharedKey proposals in a given Commit, then
 the resulting `psk_secret` is `psk_secret_[0]`, the all-zero vector.